CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/windows_build_instructions.md

 in the editor that appears when you create your output directory (`gn args out/Default`) or on the gn gen command line (`gn gen out/Default --args="is_component_build = true is_debug = true"`).
-Some helpful settings to consider using include:
 * `use_jumbo_build = true` - [Jumbo/unity](jumbo.md) builds.
-* `is_component_build = true` - this uses more, smaller DLLs, and incremental
+* `is_component_build = true` - this uses more, smaller DLLs, and may avoid
-linking.
+having to relink chrome.dll after every change.
 * `enable_nacl = false` - this disables Native Client which is usually not
 needed for local builds.
-* `target_cpu = "x86"` - x86 builds are slightly faster than x64 builds and
+* `target_cpu = "x86"` - x86 builds may be slightly faster than x64 builds.
+Note
-support incremental linking for more targets.
-Note that if you set this but don't' set enable_nacl = false then build times may get worse.
+that if you set this but don't set `enable_nacl = false` then build times may get worse.
 * `blink_symbol_level = 0` - turn off source-level debugging for
 blink to reduce build times, appropriate if you don't plan to debug blink.
+* `v8_symbol_level = 0` - turn off source-level debugging for v8 to reduce
+build times, appropriate if you don't plan to debug v8.

 In order to speed up linking you can set `symbol_level = 1` or `symbol_level = 0` - these options reduce the work the compiler and linker have